IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/BTC_Olympics_2024/BTC_Olympics_2024.md

 bountyStatus: 'open'
 ---

-## Litecoin Track at the Bitcoin Olympics 2024
+## Build on Litecoin at the Bitcoin Olympics 2024!

-**Empowering the Future of Litecoin within the Bitcoin Ecosystem**
+**Help us reach a $50,000 prize pool for developers building innovative Litecoin solutions!**

-The Litecoin Foundation is excited to participate in the Bitcoin Olympics 2024 as part of the Agnostic Prize Pool!
-We encourage developers to build innovative solutions that leverage Litecoin's unique features and integrate seamlessly with the broader Bitcoin ecosystem.
+The Litecoin Foundation invites you to participate in the Bitcoin Olympics 2024.
+Build projects that leverage Litecoin's unique features and integrate with the Bitcoin ecosystem for a chance to win!

-**Why Participate in the Litecoin Track?**
+**Triple Your Impact: Donate to the Litecoin Track!**

+We've already secured $8,000!
+Now, every 1 LTC donated becomes 3 LTC thanks to matching donations from Charlie Lee and Galal Doss!
+Help us reach our $50,000 USD fundraising goal (in LTC equivalent)!

+**Why Build on Litecoin?**

-- **Unlock New Possibilities:** Explore cross-chain interoperability, privacy, scalability, and more using Litecoin.
+- **Unlock New Possibilities:** Explore cross-chain interoperability, privacy, scalability, and more.
 - **Attract a New Generation of Developers:** Inspire and grow the talent pool working on Litecoin and blockchain technology.
 - **Drive Litecoin Adoption:** Showcase the power and versatility of Litecoin through real-world projects.